Gopikrishna916/datascience_project_3_/README.md

 ## 📌 Project Overview
-This project analyzes historical stock market data using **Yahoo Finance** and applies **data science and machine learning techniques** to understand price behavior and predict future movements.
+This project analyzes historical stock market data using **Yahoo Finance** and applies **data science and machine learning techniques** to understand stock price behavior and predict future movements.

 The project includes **EDA, technical indicators, regression, and classification models** to support financial insights.